Forecast error growth: A dynamic-stochastic model: Error growth in the SDE model and in NWP models

 As the observations $y$, we take the logarithm of the mean and standard deviation of the error growth curves over time; since the error growth curve is 21 elements long (10 days sampled every 12 hours), we obtain a vector with $n = 42$ components for each curve.

-We take the logarithm in order to fit well both the initial and later portions of the error growth curve.
+The logarithm of the data is taken in order to fit well both the initial and later portions of the error growth curve.
 We use the EnsembleKalmanProcesses.jl library\cite{dunbar_ensemblekalmanprocessesjl_2022}, with 100 ensemble members and 30 iterations, to calibrate the $v_\infty$, $\alpha$, $s$, and $\sigma$ parameters.

-For all the calibrations, except for the case of wavenumbers $k \geq 10$ described below, we set the priors to be: \begin{enumerate}[(a), nosep] \item $v_\infty$ with mean $1.4\times10^4$ and standard deviation $5000$, constrained to be positive. \item $\alpha$ with mean 0.6 and standard deviation 0.3, constrained to be positive. \item $s$ with mean 200 with standard deviation 100, constrained to be positive. \item $\sigma$ with mean 0.2 and standard deviation 0.1, constrained to be between 0 and 1. \end{enumerate} The constraints are implemented by calibrating in a transformed space\cite{dunbar_ensemblekalmanprocessesjl_2022}, while $\Gamma$ is set to be $0.25I_{n}$.
-For the $k\geq 10$ case, we set $\Gamma$ 40 times smaller, and the priors for $v_\infty$ and $s$ to have means and standard deviations 40 times smaller.
-The rest of the priors are left the same.
+For all the calibrations, except for the case of wavenumbers $k \geq 10$ described below, the initial ensembles were drawn from the distributions \begin{enumerate}[(a), nosep] \item $v_\infty$ with mean $1.4\times10^4$ and standard deviation $5~000$, constrained to be positive; \item $\alpha$ with mean 0.6 and standard deviation 0.3, constrained to be positive; \item $s$ with mean 200 with standard deviation 100, constrained to be positive; and \item $\sigma$ with mean 0.2 and standard deviation 0.1, constrained to be between 0 and 1. \end{enumerate} The means were chosen by rough inspection of solutions, while the standard deviations were chosen to be wide enough to explore a range of solutions.
+The constraints are implemented by calibrating in a transformed space and applying the inverse transformation to obtain the parameter estimates\cite{dunbar_ensemblekalmanprocessesjl_2022}: for the parameters constrained to be positive, we take the logarithm, and for the parameters constrained to be between 0 and 1 we apply the transformation $f(x) = \log(x / (1 - x))$. $\Gamma$ is set to be $0.25I_{n}$.
+For the $k\geq 10$ case, due to the smaller magnitudes of the errors, we set $\Gamma$ to be 40 times smaller, and the initial ensembles for $v_\infty$ and $s$ to have means and standard deviations 40 times smaller.
+The rest of the initial ensembles are left the same.

-Initially, EKI samples from the prior to obtain an ensemble of parameter sets.
+EKI begins with an initial ensemble of parameter sets, and generates another ensemble of parameter sets at each iteration.
 For each parameter set, we generate 300 realizations of the SDE using the SRIW1 integrator in the DifferentialEquations.jl package \cite{rackauckas_differentialequationsjl_2017} and compute the aforementioned statistics.

 In order to capture the initial spread of forecasts, each realization is initialized with a value of initial mean-square difference from a pair of forecasts in the identical twin case, and with a mean-square difference from the ensemble mean in the reanalysis case.
 EKI proceeds to update the ensemble of parameter sets using $y$ and obtain the ensemble for the next iteration, converging towards parameter values that decrease the cost function \eqref{eq:cost}.